What does Rory mean?

 Rory is a somewhat prominent first name for men (#629 out of 1220, Top 52%) and also a somewhat prominent surname for both adults and children (#134929 out of 150436, Top 90%).
 (2000 U.S. Census)

+Which version is better?with its variant forms and related boy names.
 Displayed below is an analysis of the history of the boy name Rory and related names.
-Prominent variation forms of Rory (#416 from recent data) rated in the Top 2000 are Rod, Rodd, Roddy and Roderick (#1080 from recent data).
-These forms of Rory were at the peak of their popularity 5 decades ago (usage of 0.1%) and are somewhat less widespread today, with versions like Roderick becoming less in vogue.
+Prominent variation forms of Rory (#378 from recent data) rated in the Top 2000 are Rod, Rodd, Roddy and Roderick (#1066 from recent data).
+These forms of Rory were at the peak of their popularity 6 decades ago (usage of 0.1%) and are somewhat less widespread today (usage 0.1%, 42% less), with versions like Roderick becoming less in vogue.
 Roderick has historically been popular among parents, though Rory is now the most fashionable.